 Measure Submission Type: Measure data may be submitted by individual MIPS eligible clinicians, groups, or third-party intermediaries.
 The listed denominator criteria are used to identify the intended patient population.
 The numerator options included in this specification are used to submit the quality actions as allowed by the measure.
 The quality data codes listed do not need to be submitted by MIPS-eligible clinicians, groups, or third-party intermediaries that utilize this modality for submissions; however, these codes may be submitted for those third-party intermediaries that utilize Medicare Part B claims data.
 For more information regarding Application Programming Interface (API), please refer to the Quality Payment Program (QPP) website.

-The patient is between 18 and 75 on the date of appointment.
-This information can be entered in DrChrono in the patient chart under the Demographics tab with the Patient Date of Birth.
+The patient is between 18 and 75 on the date of the appointment.
+This information can be entered in DrChrono in the patient chart under the Demographics tab with the Patient Date of Birth field.